 This chapter offers an introduction to advance directives, examining the general structure of the various types of advance directives, when they may be triggered, what clinical circumstances and decisions they may cover, and the relative strengths and weaknesses of the different advance directive instruments.
 Every state has laws describing the types of advance directives available in its jurisdiction, the processes by which such documents may be created and triggered, how and where they can be employed, and the legal protections afforded to care providers and health care facilities that carry out care decisions when guided by such documents.
 These laws may be supplemented by policies and procedures adopted by your local hospital or health care facility to direct the use of advance directives in your particular setting.
 Given the unique idiosyncrasies found in different state laws and different facility policies, hospitalists should note that not all varieties of advance directive instruments may be available locally, and the processes used to carry out a particular advance directive may diverge from what is described in this chapter.

 The 1960s and 1970s saw a movement toward greater patient participation in health care that resulted in new ways to ensure shared decision making between patients and their physicians.
 During this time, dramatic medical and technological advances underscored the importance of recognizing and incorporating the goals and values of all patients, while ethicists, the courts, and others came to a consensus that a decisionally capable patient has the right to accept or refuse any type of medical care.
-However, many persons feared a loss of control may occur if they became ...
+However, many persons feared a loss of control may occur if ...